dsd-meetme/backend/readme.md

 * execute as test phpunit.xml

 # Notes
-You should insert your name as author in composer file
+* You should insert your name as author in composer file
+* pthreads needed to increase cladav sync speed

 # Credits
 * [laravel framework](http://laravel.com/)